 In partnership with the school, the Roper Victim Assistance Academy of Maryland is a 40-hour, academically-based education and training program that covers a broad array of topics in victimology, victim's rights and services and victim advocacy throughout the criminal and juvenile processes.
-Led and coordinated by School of Criminal Justice executive director, Debra L. Stanley, the award-winning academy also sponsors advanced trainings for victim service professionals and victim advocates and provides additional networking opportunities through its alumni association.
+Led and coordinated by School of Criminal Justice executive director Debra L. Stanley, the award-winning academy also sponsors advanced trainings for victim service professionals and victim advocates and provides additional networking opportunities through its alumni association.

-Lastly, the school recently acquired Illuminations, a program that uses the critically reviewed artwork of a victim of child sexual abuse as a powerful tool to deepen and enrich the understanding of the nature, impact and legacy of abuse.
-In a creatively facilitated encounter with the artwork, viewers enter into the artist's most profound reflections on his experience, the abuser, and the ramifications for his family.
-The end result is an experience of a type of empathy that not only deepens understanding of the victimization of children, but empowers effective action.
+Lastly, the school has acquired Illuminations, a program that uses the critically reviewed artwork of a victim of child sexual abuse as a powerful tool to deepen and enrich the understanding of the nature, impact and legacy of abuse.
+In a creatively facilitated encounter with the artwork, viewers enter into the artist's most profound reflections on his experience, the abuser and the ramifications for his family.
+The end result is an experience of a type of empathy that not only deepens understanding of the victimization of children, but also empowers effective action.
 Debra L. Stanley manages this program.

 Through any of our programs, you can participate in a unique, career-preparatory internship and work with our recognized faculty, who bring their working knowledge of the criminal justice field to UBalt.